OSU-CAR-MSL/NMPC-CBF-AV/README.md

 ![Overtake MPC-CBF](https://github.com/user-attachments/assets/bcdac3e8-aeec-4196-8c6f-c0523ab94ac7)

-**Note:**  All tests were conducted in a controlled environment and not on public roads.
+**Note:**  All tests were conducted in a controlled environment, not on public roads.
 All the safety precautions were considered in the autonomous testing.
-Higher resolution videos are availabe as files for download..
+Higher-resolution videos are available as files for download.
+The videos are played at a faster speed for visualization purposes.
+The actual vehicle speed is provided as a scenario parameter in the paper.

 ## Contributors